Buying Guide9 min read Updated

 Red Flag: Automatic subscription enrollment.
 Always read the fine print.

 Best Practice: Use these for trial orders of 1-2 bags to test quality before committing to larger purchases.
+If you are new to buying specialty coffee online, our coffee subscription for beginners guide walks through exactly what to look for in a first order.

 Category 2: Seasonal Transitions